Vin americanii!: Resistance groups

-The great expectation of the resistance groups that had withdrawn into the mountains was that World War III would break out between the British and the Americans on one side and the Soviets on the other.
+The expectation of the resistance groups that had withdrawn into the mountains was that World War III would break out between the British and the Americans on one side and the Soviets on the other.
 Under that scenario, the Soviet troops then occupying Romania would be driven out by the United States Army with help from the local resistance.
 Groups in Transylvania were prepared to eliminate communist officials as soon as war began, and take control of their particular region.
 They built supply lines with the local population, gathered armaments, munitions and money, and developed plans to attack institutions and communications networks.
-They were a prime target of the Securitate, which viewed them as agents of the American imperialists seeking to destabilize the regime.
+They were a prime target of the Securitate, which viewed them as agents of the American imperialists seeking to destabilise the regime.